 Tasting Notes

-- Finish: light cinnamon, very light white pepper
+- Finish: Tight cinnamon, very light white pepper

 Tasting Notes

-- Comments: fruit forward in nose and taste, really lovely
+It's fruit forward in nose and taste, and really lovely.

 Tasting Notes

-- Taste: med body, cereal, hay, clover, light campfire smoke
+- Taste: Medium body, cereal, hay, clover, light campfire smoke

 Tasting Notes

-- Comments: nose eventually matches taste, confusing at first
+The nose eventually matches taste, so it's confusing at first.

 Tasting Notes